linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 Congratulation!
 You have successfully upgraded your Linkerd to the newer version.
 If you have any questions, feel free to raise them at the #linkerd2 channel in the [Linkerd slack](https://slack.linkerd.io/).

+## Upgrade notice: stable-2.11.0

+The upgrade procedure for `stable-2.11.0` is the same as before.
+The new version comes with fixes, improvements and new features, most notably support for inbound policies.
+When upgrading, it is worth noting that the control plane has been changed to have a smaller footprint.
+The `controller` pod has been removed; consequently, all configuration options that previously applied to it are no longer valid (e.g `publicAPIResources` and all of its nested fields).

+Moreover, the destination pod will now have an additional `policy` container that runs the new policy controller.
+New healthchecks have been added to the CLI to help troubleshoot the state of Linkerd.
+If you are upgrading from Linkerd 2.10.0, 2.10.1, or 2.10.2, there are some additional breaking changes in the 2.11.0 release that may affect you.

+### Routing breaking changes

+There are two breaking changes to be aware of when it comes to how traffic is routed.

+First, when the proxy runs in ingress mode (`config.linkerd.io/inject: ingress`), non-HTTP outbound traffic is no longer supported.
+To get around this, you will need to use the `config.linkerd.io/skip-outbound-ports` annotation on your ingress controller pod.

+Second, the proxy will no longer forward traffic to ports bound on localhost.
+Previously, it was possible to have the proxy forward traffic to a service bound only on the loopback interface (such as `localhost:8080`).
+Typically, when a service listens only on localhost, it should not be accessible from the outside world.
+In order to prevent ports from being accidentally exposed to other pods in the cluster, the proxy will no longer forward to localhost, it will instead use the original address.
+This change should be reflected in your service configuration.

+### Multicluster

+In the multicluster extension, the nginx gateway deployment image has been replaced with a pause container.
+If you are currently running Linkerd 2.10.x together with the multicluster extension, in addition to upgrading the control plane and extension itself, you will also need to re-link all clusters.
+The gateway probes now target a port on the proxy instead of the now removed nginx container.

+Multicluster now supports `NodePort` type services for the gateway.
+To support this change, the configuration options in the Helm values file are now grouped under the `gateway` field.
+If you have installed the extension with other options than the provided defaults, you will need to update your `values.yaml` file to reflect this change in field grouping.

+### Other changes

+Besides the breaking changes described above, there are other minor changes to be aware of when upgrading from `stable-2.10.x`:

+- `PodSecurityPolicy` (PSP) resources are no longer installed by default as a result of their deprecation in Kubernetes v1.21 and above.
+The control plane and core extensions will now be shipped without PSPs; they can be enabled through a new install option `enablePSP: true`.
+- `tcp_connection_duration_ms` metric has been removed.
+- Opaque ports changes: `443` is no longer included in the default opaque ports list.
+Ports `4444`, `6379` and `9300` corresponding to Galera, Redis and ElasticSearch respectively (all server speak first protocols) have been added to the default opaque ports list.

 ## Upgrade notice: stable-2.10.0